ahcdesign/SI507W19FinalProject-QRecipes/README.md

 ## How to run

 1. Install all requirements with `pip install -r requirements.txt`
 2. Run the `SI507project_tools.py` on the terminal
+	- It will take a while to run since the cvs data is large, while it is running you will see the "Qrecipes.db-journal" pop in and out which means it is successfully putting the data into the database.
-3. Retrieve, copy and paste the terminal route # onto your browser of choice.
+3. Once it is finished running, retrieve, copy and paste the terminal route # onto your browser of choice.
 The terminal route number will look similar to this: ``http://127.0.0.1:5000/`` but a different routing number
+4. To exit the routes hit CTRL+C

 ## How to use